Leon Schidlowsky: Chile (1954–1968)

 After his return to Chile in 1954, Schidlowsky became a member of the avant-garde ensemble Grupo Tonus in Santiago and served as its director from 1958 to 1961.
 This ensemble wanted to spread avant-garde and contemporary music in Chile.
 In 1956 Schidlowsky produced Nacimiento, considered the first electroacoustic work composed in Latin America.
 Between 1956 and 1959 he was member of the British Council and between 1956 and 1961 a musical adviser of the pantomime ensemble Grupo Noisvander.
 He served as director of the music library at the Instituto de Extensión Musical in 1961 and 1962, and as secretary-general of the Asociación Nacional de Compositores from 1961 to 1963.
 He also served as director-general of the Instituto de Extensión Musical, of the university from 1962 to 1966.
 In this period the Institute achieved distinction, with the performance of music that had never been played in Chile before, and with the performance of at least one work by a Chilean composer every year.
 Besides that, a number of orchestral conductors, soloists, and foreign orchestras visited Chile and made a substantial contribution to the musical culture of the country.

 In 1964, Schidlowsky was, together with Luigi Dallapiccola and Alberto Ginastera, a member of the jury in a composers' competition in Buenos Aires, Argentina.
 The same year he took part in the music symposium Latin America and the music of our time (América Latina y la música de nuestros tiempos) in Lima, Peru.
 In 1965, Schidlowsky was appointed Professor of Composition at the Conservatorio Nacional, serving until 1968.
 In 1966 he participated in the Inter-American Festival in Washington, D.C., U.S., as well as the Festival Interamericano de Música in Caracas, Venezuela.
 In 1967, he took part in the Festival of Music from Spain and Latin America, in Madrid, Spain.
 He participated in the Festival of the Three Worlds in Mérida, Venezuela, in 1968, with lectures and discussions with the composers Krzyztof Penderecki and Luigi Nono.
 The city of Mérida nominated him a Distinguished Guest of the City.
 In the same year he received a Fellowship from the John Simon Guggenheim Memorial Foundation in order to write an opera, which he completed in Germany.

 Israel

 In 1969, Schidlowsky was appointed Professor for Composition and Music Theory at the Samuel Rubin Academy of Music at the Tel Aviv University.
 In 1979 he was granted a sabbatical year, which he spent in Hamburg.
-He has given many conferences in Berlin, Hamburg, Stuttgart, Vienna, Lund, and Saragossa.
+He has given many conferences in Berlin, Hamburg, Stuttgart, Vienna, Lund, and Zaragoza.
 Schidlowsky received several fellowships from the German Academic Exchange Service (DAAD), and stayed in Berlin twice for an extended period, where he composed and painted.

 He served at the university until 2000.
 Schidlowsky gave courses in composition in several countries; and he has helped to form and influence a whole generation of composers in Israel, including Avraham Amzallag, Chaya Arbel, Mary Even-Or, Rachel Galinne, Betty Olivero, Jan Radzynski, Ruben Seroussi, Ron Weidberg, Moshe Zorman.